cnluokun/MyRmarkdownBlog/content/posts/2021-10-14-hugo-self-syntax/index.zh-cn.md

 {{% /expand%}}

 ### 5.Pull Quote:Quote内容环绕
+{% pullquote left %}
 Here's a more realistic example of how you might use a pull quote.
 When writing longform posts, I find it helpful to include pull quotes to help readers easily identify the topics covered in each section.
-Some prefer to break things up with lots of headings, and while this seems to be a trend it doesn't work so well for long form prose.
-It is important to note that pull quotes are merely visual in presentation and should not appear twice in the text.
-That is why it a CSS only technique for styling pull quotes is preferable.
+Some prefer to break things up with lots of headings, and while this seems to be a trend it doesn't work so well for long form prose. {"It is important to note that pull quotes are merely visual in presentation and should not appear twice in the text."} That is why it a CSS only technique for styling pull quotes is preferable.
 Octopress includes a handy pull quote plugin to make this easy for you.
-{% pullquote left %}
-Surround your paragraph with the pull quote tags.
-Then when you come to the text you want to pull, {" surround it like this "} and that's all there is to it.
 {% endpullquote %}